-Diagram to illustrate a very simple sensori-motor arcs that connect the muscles with the senseorgans; instead of being simple paths by which the nervous impulses are conducted directly from each sense-organ to some one muscle or group of muscles, the very numerous sensori-motor arcs become connected together in very complex fashions, so that the impulses originating in any one sense-organ may spread through the whole nervous system, or through any part of it, and be transmitted to all or any of the muscles.
-In the higher animals and in man we must distinguish two systems of muscles and two corresponding systems of sense-The one system of muscles is attached for the most part to the bones of the skeleton, and the contractions of the muscles of this skeletal system produce all those movements of the limbs, trunk, head, and organs of speech by means of which relations with the outer world are maintained.
-In man these movements are under the control of the will, and the muscles of the skeletal system by whose contractions they are effected are therefore called also voluntary muscles. muscles of the other system are embedded in the organs of reproduction and in the various organs whose function it is to keep the whole body in a state of vital efficiency, to prepare the food for absorption into the blood, to aerate and purify the blood and to drive it to all parts of the body in just such quantities as are needed by each part.
+Diagram to illustrate a very simple

+In the higher animals and in man we must distinguish two systems of muscles and two corresponding systems of senseorgans.
+The one system of muscles is attached for the most part to the bones of the skeleton, and the contractions of the muscles of this skeletal system produce all those movements of the limbs, trunk, head, and organs of speech by means of which relations with the outer world are maintained. man these movements are under the control of the will, and the muscles of the skeletal system by whose contractions they are effected are therefore called also voluntary muscles.
+The muscles of the other system are embedded in the organs of reproduction and in the various organs whose function it is to keep the whole body in a state of vital efficiency, to prepare the food for absorption into the blood, to aërate and purify the blood and to drive it to all parts of the body in just such quantities as are needed by each part.
 The principal of these organs are the viscera of the thorax and abdomen, and the muscles are therefore known as the muscles of the visceral system, or, because their contractions are not under the control of the will, as the involuntary muscles.
 With these muscles must be grouped the other great system of active organs, the glands which secrete the digestive and other juices and regulate the composition of the blood, for they are controlled by the same system of visceral nerves.

 The muscles of the skeletal system are intimately connected by sensori-motor arcs with the sense-organs of the surface of the body which are stimulated by the things of the outer world.
 The muscles of the visceral system are connected by sensori-motor arcs principally with sense-organs that are embedded in the viscera, and are stimulated by movements, pressures and chemical changes in the viscera; and these arcs constitute a system of nerves that was for long considered to be quite separate from, and independent of, the other larger system, and was known as the sympathetic system.
-We know now, however, that the two systems of sensori-motor arcs, the skeletal or voluntary and the visceral or involuntary, b are intimately connected.
+We know now, however, that the two systems of sensori-motor arcs, the skeletal or voluntary and the visceral or involuntary, are intimately connected.

-The skeletal muscles are controlled not only by impulses from sense-organs on the surface of the body, but also by impulses initiated in sense-organs that are embedded in the muscles themselves and in the surrounding tissues, the sheaths of the muscles and their tendons and the joint-surfaces of the bones; these senseorgans, which known as the organs of the "muscular sense," are stimulated by the contractions of the muscles and the movements of the parts resulting from those contractions.
+The skeletal muscles are controlled not only by impulses from sense-organs on the surface of the body, but also by impulses initiated in sense-organs that are embedded in the muscles themselves and in the surrounding tissues, the sheaths of the muscles and their tendons and the joint-surfaces of the bones; these senseorgans, which are known as the organs of the "muscular sense," are stimulated by the contractions of the muscles and the movements of the parts resulting from those contractions.
 The nerves from these sense - organs join the sensori-motor arcs that connect the skeletal muscles with the sense-organs of the surface, and so a double sensory con- organs in and about the viscus.